Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Different ways of cooking cobia

 As I mentioned earlier, there are many ways to cook cobia.
-It is up to you how you cook it; depending on the time that you have and the ingredients you have in hand.
+It is up to you how you cook it, depending on the time you have and the ingredients you have in hand.

-One way is to broil cobia.
-Start by preheating the broiler.
-You can then brush the pan with olive oil so as the cobia fillets won’t stick to the pan.
+- You can then brush the pan with olive oil or melted butter so that the cobia fillets won’t stick to the pan

-You can then proceed to put the fish on the broiler pan.
-You can season it with salt and pepper, or even cayenne pepper.
+- You can then proceed to put the fish in the broiler pan.
+You can season it with salt and pepper or cayenne pepper/paprika and garlic powder.

 Once the cobia is done, you can remove it from the pan.
 Serve it with lemon wedges as garnish.